wwt/ansiblefest2021-molecule-cml-demo/README.md

 1. Reserving and allocating IP addresses from Infoblox IPAM
 2. Building a lab topology in Cisco Modeling Labs
-3. Applying Configurations to devices
+3. Applying device configurations
-4. Verifying those configs match our expectations
+4. Verifying those configurations match our expectations
 5. Tearing down the lab to return resources
 6. Returning IP addressing to Infoblox IPAM